-- Mennonite Mutual Insurance Company (MMIC) maintains the strongest level of risk-adjusted capitalization, as measured by Best's Capital Adequacy Ratio (BCAR) at the 99.6% VaR level. - Stable loss reserving trends, as the company has generally reported favorable accident and calendar year development. - The company has a well-diversified investment portfolio that generates consistent investment income. - MMIC maintains high gross catastrophe leverage that is reduced to a moderate level due to a solid reinsurance program with strong partners. - The company has limited financial flexibility and scale of operations.
+- Mennonite Mutual Insurance Company's (MMIC) risk-adjusted capitalization, as measured by Best's Capital Adequacy Ratio (BCAR), dropped to very strong at the 99.6% VaR level due to two consecutive years of surplus losses.
+Policyholder surplus reductions have continued through the first half of 2024 but are expected to rebound by the end of the year. - The company has generally reported stable loss reserving trends, evidenced by favorable accident and calendar year development.
+Although accident year development has varied in more recent years. - Both net and gross underwriting leverage measures have continued to rise over the past five years to a level that compares unfavorably to the commercial property composite averages. - MMIC maintains high gross catastrophe leverage that is reduced to a moderate level due to a solid reinsurance program with strong partners.

-Operating Performance: Strong
+Operating Performance: Adequate